Poaching and Rural Crime

 The Poaching Priority Delivery Group (England and Wales)

-Pictured here are representatives of the various organisations involved with the Poaching Priority Delivery Group (E&W) including (BASC), the Angling Trust (AT), the Countryside Alliance (CA), the Country Land and Business Association (CLA), the Deer Initiative (DI), the Environment Agency (EA), the Food Standards Agency (FSA), the National Farmers’ Union (NFU), the National Gamekeepers’ Organisation (NGO), National Wildlife Crime Unit (NWCU), North Wales Police, Cheshire Police and Lincolnshire Police.
+The representatives of the various organisations involved with the Poaching Priority Delivery Group (E&W) are pictured above.
+This includes BASC, the Angling Trust (AT), the Countryside Alliance (CA), the Country Land and Business Association (CLA), the Deer Initiative (DI), the Environment Agency (EA), the Food Standards Agency (FSA), the National Farmers’ Union (NFU), the National Gamekeepers’ Organisation (NGO), National Wildlife Crime Unit (NWCU), North Wales Police, Cheshire Police and Lincolnshire Police.

-These organisations are best placed to represent the people most likely to be affected by poaching and rural crime and as such are best placed to assist the police in dealing with it.
+These organisations are best placed to represent the people most likely to be affected by poaching and rural crime.
+They are also best placed to assist the police in dealing with the matter.
 The group provides an ideal platform for these organisations to work in partnership with NWCU staff and serving police officers on developing new strategies and initiatives to tackle rural crime.

 PPDG Newsletter Winter 2019